ms-iot/content/en-US/win10/ArduinoWiringProjectGuide.md

 ![Solution Properties]({{site.baseurl}}/images/arduino_wiring/wiringapp_properties.png)

 - Type the machine name (minwinpc by default) or the IP address of the remote machine into the 'machine name' field.
-If you have renamed your Raspberry Pi to something besides 'minwinpc' use that name in the login box instead.
+If you have renamed your device to something besides 'minwinpc' use that name in the login box instead.
 - Change the 'Require authentication' field to 'No'

 ![Solution Properties]({{site.baseurl}}/images/arduino_wiring/wiringapp_properties2.png)